PalakBansal13/TestRepo/README.md

 }
  ```

-Above Are the Example Of How to write Lookup File.
+Above is the example of how to write a Lookup File.